voteflux/flux-docs/docs/constitutions/aus-act.rst

 ^^^^^^^^^^^^^^^

-This section is identical in an ongoing basis to the section titled “Decision Making” in the federal Flux constitution.
+This section is identical in an ongoing basis to the section titled "Decision Making" in the federal Flux constitution.

 At the time of writing this was: